ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 == Description ==
 A powerful suite of WordPress enhancements including admin tools, frontend optimizations, and ChatGPT-powered content generation.

+Key features include:
+* SEO tools with breadcrumbs, caching and structured data
+* ChatGPT-powered content generation and keyword research
+* WooCommerce quantity discounts with an Elementor widget
+* Tariff management and redirects

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/gm2-wordpress-suite` directory.
 2. Activate the plugin through the 'Plugins' screen in WordPress.